What You Need To Know About Drug Trafficking Charges

 In addition to the category or Scheduling of the drug being trafficked, the court may also consider the amount of drugs the person possesses.
 They typically measure by the gram, though that may vary.

-If instead of 500 grams, the dealer was caught trafficking 5 kilograms of cocaine, the sentence would be more severe.
-They’re looking at ten years up to a lifetime in prison and up to $10 million dollars in fines.
+If, instead of 500 grams, the dealer was caught trafficking 5 kilograms of cocaine, the sentence would be more severe.
+They’re looking at ten years up to a lifetime in prison and up to 10 million dollars in fines.

 3. Number of Offense/s

 It also matters whether the offender has been in a similar case before.
 If they have, then the sentence would be more severe.
-To illustrate further, let’s take a look at a specific case of drug trafficking.
+To illustrate further, let’s take a look at a specific point of drug trafficking.

 4. Repercussion/s

-EXAMPLE: A drug dealer was caught trafficking 500 grams of cocaine.
+Example: A drug dealer was caught trafficking 500 grams of cocaine.
 The drug trafficking activity hasn’t affected anyone yet.
 So, the offender can be imprisoned for 5 to 40 years.

 The sentence ultimately depends on the case.

-How To Beat a Drug Trafficking Charge
+How To Beat A Drug Trafficking Charge

 If you or a loved one was falsely accused of drug trafficking, the best way to beat it is to hire a knowledgeable defense attorney.
 By now, you must already understand that one cannot simply accuse another person of drug trafficking.
 Evidence is paramount, and if there’s a lack of evidence, winning the case should be easy if you have an attorney.